ATHENE

 Structure

-The structure subsystem takes care of the mechanical part of the rover, primarily the development of the chassis.
-This includes the design of the wheel suspensions (in our case via three bogies), the design of the wheels and primary drives and the layout of the components in the PLC (payload cabin).
+The structure subsystem deals with the mechanical part of the rover, primarily the development of the chassis.
+This includes the design of the wheel suspensions (in our case via three bogies), the design of the wheels and primary drives, and the layout of the components in the PLC (payload cabin).

 Electronics

-In addition to selecting suitable components, the electronics team also takes care of the electronic design of the individual sensors and actuators as well as the overall system.
-Power supply, rover control, data communication and data storage are all implemented on circuit boards, some of which are developed in-house.
+In addition to selecting suitable components, the electronics team is also responsible for the electronic design of the individual sensors and actuators as well as the overall system.
+Circuit boards, some of which were developed in-house, are used to implement everything from the power supply and rover control to data communication and storage.

 Software

-Software that ensures rover operation and communication between the components runs on our main computer as well as on every other microcontroller.
-The team has to address the special challenges of the sensors and the SLAM algorithm.
-If the software doesn’t work, the project won’t work!
+Software runs on both our main computer and every other microcontroller to ensure rover operation and communication between components.
+The team must address the specific challenges posed by the sensors and the SLAM algorithm.
+If the software doesn’t work, the project doesn’t work!